For-a-few-DPPs-more/structure-factor/README.md

-# structure-factor
+# structure_factor:

-Compute structure factor of stationary and isotropic point processes
+Approximate the structure facture of a point pattern, (a stationary point process) of $\mathbb{R}^d$, and test the effective hyperuniformity and the class of hyperuniformity of the considered point pattern.

+## Introduction:
+ In condensed matter physics, it has been observed for some particle systems that, the variance of the number of points in a large window is lower than expected, a phenomenon called hyperuniformity.
 ## Installation

 TBC